All pregnant women in the UK are offered antenatal screening tests*. It is always your choice to have a screening test.

 - A diagnostic test in pregnancy can tell you for definite whether your baby has a condition or not.
 Diagnostic tests in pregnancy include CVS, amniocentesis and ultrasound scans*.

-*ultrasound scans can suggest there might be a problem (as in screening for Down’s syndrome) or confirm there is a problem (as in diagnosing spina bifida).
+**ultrasound scans can suggest there might be a condition (as in screening for Down’s syndrome) or confirm there is a condition (as in diagnosing spina bifida).